-Syntax Condition tcp Short for proto tcp udp Short for proto udp icmp Short for proto icmp ip proto <protocol></protocol> Packet is an IPv4 packet of protocol type ip protochain col> Packet is IPv4 packet, and contains protocol header with type rotocol> in its protocol header chain ip6 proto <protocol></protocol> Packet is an IPv6 packet of protocol type ip6 protochain col> Packet is IPv6 packet, and contains protocol header with type cprotocol in its protocol header chain ether proto <protocol></protocol> Packet is of ether type iso proto <protocol></protocol> Packet is an OSI packet of protocol col>.
+Syntax Condition tcp Short for proto tcp udp Short for proto udp icmp Short for proto icmp ip proto <protocol></protocol> Packet is an IPv4 packet of protocol type ip protochain <protocol></protocol> Packet is IPv4 packet, and contains protocol header with type rotocol> in its protocol header chain ip6 proto <protocol></protocol> Packet is an IPv6 packet of protocol type ip6 protochain col> Packet is IPv6 packet, and contains protocol header with type rotocol> in its protocol header chain ether proto <protocol></protocol> Packet is of ether type col>, where protocol can be ip, ip6, arp, rarp, atalk, aarp, decnet, iso, stp, ipx, netbeui, lat, moprc, mopdl.
+Note that not all applications using currently know how to parse these protocols iso proto <protocol></protocol> Packet is an OSI packet of protocol col>.
 Protocol can be a number or one of the names clnp, esis, or isis.
 Abbreviations for IS-IS PDU types are: I1, I2, iih, Isp, snp, csnp, psnp ip6 protochain 6 matches any IPv6 packet with TCP protocol header in the protocol header chain.
 The packet may contain, for example, an authentication header, routing header, or hop-by-hop option header between IPv6 header and TCP header.
 The BPF code emitted by this primitive is complex and cannot be optimized by the BPF optimizer code, which can be somewhat slow.